rvandewater/MEDS-DEV/README.md

 This will let you prepare your PR code and run the tests to ensure your contributions are valid and transportable across MEDS-DEV datasets and tasks.

+> [!NOTE]
+> The current Python version supported by MEDS-DEV is Python 3.11.
+Please ensure you have Python 3.11 installed
+> as you might encounter compatibility issues with other versions.

 ## Using Existing MEDS-DEV Datasets, Tasks, or Models

 To reproduce a MEDS-DEV result (or transport a MEDS-DEV result to your local dataset), you will generally need